Logius-standaarden/fsc-core/draft-fsc-core-00.md

 A typical use case is a cooperation of many organizations that use APIs to exchange data or provide business services to eachother.

-Organizations can participate in multiple FSC Groups at once.
-This likely happens when using different environments for production, test and more - each environment will require its own Group.
+Organizations can participate in more than one FSC Groups at the same time, for example when using different environments for production and test deployments, or when participating in different ecosystems, for example health industry and government industry.
 An organization can offer the same API in multiple Groups.
 When doing so, the organization will be a Peer in every Group, and define the API as a service in the Directory of each group using a different Inway for each Group.

 ## Requirements Language